Espresso Martini Recipe with a bonus variation (coffee liqueur cocktail recipes)

 There are a few things that you will need for both of these coffee cocktail recipes.
 We’ll take a look at the main ones here, and get into specifics for each individual recipe below.

 You can use brewed coffee if you’d like, but for best results, use a shot of espresso.
 Many varieties of coffee work well so experiment and have fun with it.
 Of course, beans that go well with pressure brewing will do the best here.
 I’d recommend a bean with a strong coffee taste such as a Brazilian.

 Need a hand picking your new fave?
-Check out our list of the favourite coffees here.
+Check out our list of Home Grounds’ favourite coffee beans here.

 A Few Handfuls Of Ice